cristiandonosoc/rothko/examples/tetris/README.md

 ![Day7](log_images/tetris_day7.png)

 - Added directory iteration to the platform API.
 Also permits filtering by file extension.
-  - Only implemented for Windows.
+  - Only implemented for Windows and linux.
 - Loaded all the low poly environment models at once using that API.
 - Simplified the Imgui update API a bit and added some TODOs.